swaros/contxt/docs/documentation/tasks.md

 ````

 ##### import as short cut
-especially if you have to use long paths (for example if have to use files in different directories) it would make sense to use a shortcut instead. you just need to write them behind the file name in the import list.
+especially if you have to use long paths (for example if you have to use
+files in different directories) it would make sense to use a shortcut
+instead. you just need to write them behind the file name in the import list.

 so now we use the name *postgres* as shortcut instead the filename docker-compose.
 ````yaml